pinkTurtle/rat/Readme.md

   - `make deploy`: push to master [ through git ] and push files to stage [ through ftp ].
 You need to add and commit first.

+## Some tips

+There will be some tips in here soon.